 A HELOC is a more flexible option, giving you access to a revolving line to credit that can be accessed again and again up to your available limit.
 This loan type has a variable rate and offers an interest-only payment option for lower monthly payments.
 However, you can always make voluntary principal payments during the HELOC’s draw period; keeping in mind that at maturity, the remaining account balance will be due.
 This an ideal option for tackling projects as you go or simply to use as a backup for unexpected emergencies and repairs.
 Plus you’ll only pay interest on the funds you use.

-To discuss your lending options, contact your local Civista banker.
+To discuss your goals and the borrowing solutions available with Civista Bank, contact a Civista banker.
 You can find your nearest branch’s location and contact information here.
-For more information about Civista home equity loans visit https://www.civista.bank/personal/borrow/home-equity-line.
+For more information about Civista home equity line of credit visit civista.bank/personal/borrow/home-equity-line.

 *Important information.
-Home Equity Line of Credit (HELOC) lowest rate is Prime (3.25% Annual Percentage Rate (APR) as of 08/01/2020).
+Home Equity Line of Credit (HELOC) lowest rate is Prime (3.25% Annual Percentage Rate (APR) as of 10/01/2020).
 The lowest rate includes no closing costs for equity lines under $500,000.00 that remain open for at least 36 months.
-If you close your line of credit within 36 months of account opening, the bank origination fee waived at account opening ($350.00 as of 08/01/2020) may be assessed.
-Annual fee is $75.00 and is waived with automatic monthly payment deduction from Civista Bank checking account.
+If you close your line of credit within 36 months of account opening, the bank origination fee waived at account opening ($350.00 as of 10/01/2020) may be assessed.
+Annual fee is $75.00 and is waived the first year.
 The APR may vary based on The Wall Street Journal “Prime Rate” (Prime) as published on the first day of the month.
 Minimum APR is 3.25% and maximum APR is 25.00%.
 Rate and terms may change at any time and may vary by property type, loan amount, credit history, and loan-to-value ratio.
 Property insurance required and flood insurance may be required.
 Consult your tax advisor regarding the tax deductibility of interest.
 Important Consideration when managing Interest-Only Payments: the interest rate on a home equity line of credit is variable; therefore, your monthly interest-only payment may change with market rates.
 Your principal balance is only reduced when you make voluntary principal payments during the 15 year draw period of your home equity line of credit.
 At maturity, any remaining account balance outstanding will be due in a single balloon payment.
 At that time, the bank may, but is not obligated to, refinance the line of credit.
 Subject to credit and property approval.